Pranav-Joshi-Git/Pranav-Joshi-Git/README.md

 </h1>

 # 💫 About Me:
-🔭 I’m currently working on Full Stack Web Development<br>👯 I’m looking to collaborate on Angular and .NET<br>🌱 I’m currently learning AEM<br>💬 Ask me about Python, Machine Learning, C#, Angular, .NET<br>⚡ There are only 10 types of people in the world: those who understand binary, and those who don't.
+🔭 I’m currently working on AEM<br>👯 I’m looking to collaborate on Full Stack Web Development<br>💬 Ask me about AEM, JS, jQuery Python, Machine Learning, C#, Angular, .NET<br>⚡ There are only 10 types of people in the world: those who understand binary, and those who don't.

 ## 🌐 Socials: